Equation of State of Decompressed Quark Matter, and Observational Signatures of Quark-Star Mergers

-The kilonova event AT2017gfo~\citep{2017Natur.551...64A,2017ApJ...848L..17C,2017Sci...358.1556C,2017Sci...358.1570D,2017Sci...358.1565E,2017Natur.551...71T,2017ApJ...848L..27T,2017ApJ...848L..24V,2017ApJ...850L...1L}, associated with the gravitational wave source GW170817~\citep{2017PhRvL.119p1101A}, is widely believed to have originated from a binary neutron star (BNS) merger.
+The kilonova event AT2017gfo~\citep{2017Natur.551...64A,2017ApJ...848L..17C,2017Sci...358.1556C,2017Sci...358.1570D,2017Sci...358.1565E,2017Natur.551...71T,2017ApJ...848L..27T,2017ApJ...848L..24V,2017ApJ...850L...1L}, associated with the gravitational-wave source GW170817~\citep{2017PhRvL.119p1101A}, is widely believed to originate from a binary neutron star (BNS) merger.
 This raises the question: can a binary quark star (BQS) merger produce a similar kilonova?
 Kilonovae are powered by the radioactive decay of heavy element isotopes formed via r-process nucleosynthesis in a neutron-rich environment~\citep{1998ApJ...507L..59L,2010MNRAS.406.2650M}.
 Therefore, the key question is whether a BQS merger can produce a comparably neutron-rich environment.
 Several studies suggest that during a BQS merger, the evaporation of quark matter into nucleons could be very efficient, such that most of the ejected matter is neutron rich and contributes to a kilonova~\citep{2019ApJ...881..122D,2022PhRvD.106j3032B}.
 However, these calculations, based on a formalism originally developed for quark nugget evaporation in the early universe~\citep{1985PhRvD..32.1273A}, did not account for the saturation of evaporated nucleons.
 Saturation means that the nuggets and the evaporated nucleons have reached equilibrium, with an equilibrium nucleon density $n^{\rm eq}$.
 For a quark nugget with baryon number $A$, the evaporation rate is $|dA/dt|_{\rm evap}=n^{\rm eq}\langle\sigma v\rangle$, where $\sigma\simeq\pi A^{2/3}\,{\rm fm^2}$ is the nucleon-nugget collision cross section, and $v\sim \sqrt{T/m_n}$ is the thermal velocity of the nucleons.
+The brackets $\langle\cdot\rangle$ denote a thermal average over the Maxwell-Boltzmann velocity distribution.
 When the mean baryon number density is $n_B$, the saturation timescale is of order

-For the decompressed ejecta following BQS mergers, $n_B\sim 10^{-3}\,{\rm fm^{-3}},\,T\sim 10\,{\rm MeV},\,A\sim10^{30}$, leading to $\tau_{\rm sat}\sim 10^{-11}\,{\rm s}$, much shorter than the ejecta expansion time $\tau_{\rm exp}\gtrsim 10^{-3}\,{\rm s}$.
+For the decompressed ejecta following BQS mergers, $n_B\sim 10^{-3}\,{\rm fm^{-3}},\,T\sim 10\,{\rm MeV},\,A\sim10^{30}$~\citep{2022PhRvD.106j3032B}, leading to $\tau_{\rm sat}\sim 10^{-11}\,{\rm s}$, much shorter than the ejecta expansion time $\tau_{\rm exp}\gtrsim 10^{-3}\,{\rm s}$.
 Consequently, nugget evaporation in BQS mergers can quickly reach saturation, thereby suppressing further evaporation and allowing more quark nuggets to survive.